November 28 2022

 How will the artist grant be paid?

-Accepting payment of the grant constitutes, for the writer, an undertaking to complete the activities covered by the grant and to comply with the accompanying conditions, which will be communicated upon selection of the application.
+Accepting payment of the grant constitutes, for the author and/or illustrator, an undertaking to complete the activities covered by the grant and to comply with the accompanying conditions.

 - carry out the proposed project as planned